Welcome Week

 Do you need shuttle service from the airport or bus station?

-If you need a ride to campus from the Greenville-Spartanburg International Airport, the Greenville Greyhound station, or the Greenville Amtrak station for the fall semester, please submit a request (BJU login required).
-Shuttle service is available on Monday, January 9, 2023.
+If you need a ride to campus from the Greenville-Spartanburg International Airport, the Greenville Greyhound station, or the Greenville Amtrak station for the spring semester, please submit a request by 12 noon on Friday, January 5 (BJU login required).
+Shuttle service is available on Monday, January 8, 2024.
 The cost for this service is $15, which will be billed to your student account.
 After you arrive and collect your luggage, make your way to the BJU vans parked just outside the baggage claim area.
 The shuttle drivers cannot leave the vehicles to meet you inside the terminal.

 Check-in